ironsmile/nedomi/README.md

 * `name` (*string*) - The host name.
 It must match the `Host:` request header exactly.
 In that case the matching virtual host will be used.

 * `upstream_address` (*string*) - HTTP address of the proxied server.
 It must contain the protocol.
-So "http://" or "https://" are required at the biginning of the address.
+So "http://" or "https://" are required at the beginning of the address.

 * `cache_zone` (*int*) - ID of a cache zone in which files for this virtual host will be cached.
 It should match an id of defined cache zone.